-- a) Rallyists must assume that notifications of the event have been sent to all law enforcement officials in the areas we traverse. - b) Failure to stop at an accident may result in disqualification.
-However, if you can't render aid, move on. - c) The official rally measuring device was a Timewise 796, using 2 magnets on the left front wheel of a Subaru Turbo Legacy.
-Distances were recorded at or below rally speeds. - d) Checkpoint placement will be such that most rallyists could zero each control; reasonable driving will allow rallyists to be averaging the correct speed at control locations (i.e. don't try to "average" 45 through 20 mph corner...) don't overdrive the roads.
+a) Rallyists must assume that notifications of the event have been sent to all law enforcement officials in the areas we traverse.

+b) Failure to stop at an accident may result in disqualification.
+However, if you can't render aid, move on.

+c) The official rally measuring device was a Brantz International 1 (Plus+), using ECM output pulses of a 2000 Subaru Outback Sport.
+Distances were recorded at or below rally speeds.

+d) Checkpoint placement will be such that most rallyists could zero each control; reasonable driving will allow rallyists to be averaging the correct speed at control locations (i.e. don't try to "average" 45 through 20 mph corner...) don't overdrive the roads.
 There is no "balking" penalty, but unsafe control of vehicle "will be noted for later action".